 Winning in Singaporean Mahjong

-A player can declare mahjong or hu when they have completed four melds and one pair with a two point minimum excluding flowers, premium tiles, and ready hands.
+A player can declare mahjong or hu when they have completed four melds and one pair with a two point minimum excluding flowers, animal tiles, and ready hands.
 Unlike other types of 14 tile mahjong, the seven pairs does not exist.
 You can still do the 13 Wonder (one of each terminal, dragon, and wind) and collecting all 8 flowers as alternative win conditions

 Temporary Locked Discard Rule